jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

            a_dictionary = {"key": "value"}
            {a_dictionary: "BOOM"}

-and the terminal outputs a :doc:`TypeError`
+and the terminal outputsa :doc:`TypeError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^